developer-plus/starter-ts/README.md

 # starter-ts

-a ts starter by developer-plus .
+A ts starter by developer-plus.

 ## LICENSE